 This course provides an introduction to the elements and principles of art and design, perspective and lettering techniques.
-This course is a foundation program designed to introduce basic drawing, color and design techniques.
+This course is a foundation program designed to introduce basic color and design techniques.
+This course is only offered for freshman.
 This meets the fine arts requirement.